Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 Color Options Inside The Birds

-- Washable Marker + Water On A Small Brush is a fun way to “paint” without as much mess.
+• Washable Marker + Water On A Small Brush is a fun way to “paint” without as much mess.
 You need to test this method first to make sure that your markers and paper will bleed.
-Sometimes, the combo doesn’t always work the best.
+Sometimes the combo doesn’t work as well as it could.

 Easy Bird Painting For Kids